Laura Ingalls Wilder: Later life and death

 Upon Lane's departure from Rocky Ridge Farm, Laura and Almanzo moved back into the farmhouse they had built, which had most recently been occupied by friends.
 From 1935 on, they were alone at Rocky Ridge Farm.
 Most of the surrounding area (including the property with the stone cottage Lane had built for them) was sold, but they still kept some farm animals, and tended their flower beds and vegetable gardens.
 Almost daily, carloads of fans stopped by, eager to meet the "Laura" of the Little House books.

-The Wilders lived independently and without financial worries until Almanzo's death at the farm in 1949 at age 92.
-Wilder remained on the farm.
+The Wilders lived independently and without financial worries until Almanzo's death at the farm in 1949.
+Laura remained on the farm.
 For the next eight years, she lived alone, looked after by a circle of neighbors and friends.
 She continued an active correspondence with her editors, fans, and friends during these years.

-In autumn 1956, 89-year-old Wilder became severely ill from undiagnosed diabetes and cardiac issues.
+In the fall of 1956, 89-year-old Wilder became severely ill from undiagnosed diabetes and cardiac issues.
 She was hospitalized by Lane, who had arrived for Thanksgiving.
-She was able to return home on the day after Christmas.
-However, her health declined after her release from the hospital, and she died at home in her sleep on February 10, 1957, three days after her 90th birthday.
+She was able to return home the day after Christmas.
+Despite this, her health began to decline after her release from the hospital, and she died at home in her sleep on February 10, 1957: three days after turning 90.
 She was buried beside Almanzo at Mansfield Cemetery in Mansfield.
 Lane was buried next to them upon her death in 1968.